2020 Oklahoma Sooners baseball team

-The 2020 Oklahoma Sooners baseball team represents the University of Oklahoma during the 2020 NCAA Division I baseball season.
-The Sooners play their home games at L. Dale Mitchell Baseball Park as a member of the Big 12 Conference.
-They are led by head coach Skip Johnson, in his 3rd season at Oklahoma.
+The 2020 Oklahoma Sooners baseball team represented the University of Oklahoma during the 2020 NCAA Division I baseball season.
+The Sooners played their home games at L. Dale Mitchell Baseball Park as a member of the Big 12 Conference.
+They were led by head coach Skip Johnson, in his 3rd season at Oklahoma.

 On March 13, the Big 12 Conference canceled the remainder of the season due to the Coronavirus pandemic.

 Previous season

 The 2019 Oklahoma Sooners baseball team notched a 33–21 (11–13) regular season record and finished sixth in the Big 12 Conference standings.
 The Sooners reached the 2019 Big 12 Conference baseball tournament, where they were defeated by Baylor and TCU.
 Oklahoma did not receive an at-large bid to the 2019 NCAA Division I baseball tournament.